dominictdavies/ReviveMod/.github/ISSUE_TEMPLATE/update-version-template.md

 ---
-name: Update version template
+name: Update Version
-about: Reminders to alter all workshop text files before reuploading
+about: What needs to be done before reuploading the mod
 title: Update to vX.X.X
 labels: workshop
-assignees: dominictdavies

 ---

-[ ] Update build.txt to vX.X.X
+- [ ] Update build.txt to vX.X.X

-[ ] Update changelog.txt to the noteworthy changes made since last update
+- [ ] Update changelog.txt with any changes that were made since last update

-- Update description.txt:
+- Update description.txt and README.md:

-[ ] Alter to fit what changes have been made
+- [ ] Alter to fit any major changes that have been made

-[ ] Add the changelog contents as the most recent change and remove the oldest
+- [ ] Add the changelog contents as the most recent change and remove the oldest

-[ ] Reupload the mod
+- Reupload the mod